hayashi-laboratory/Worm_Ca_imaging/src/Legacy/readme.md

 2. make directories
    1. run file_move_and_make_dirs.py
    2. select the directory containing subdirectories whose names are Experiment-XX
-   3. save DIC imase sequences to image_seq folder
+   3. save DIC imase sequences to image_seq folder (use /file/save as/image sequences, png or tiff)

 3. analyzing data using custom made scripts
-   1. run Ca_imaging_daga_analysis_XX.py
+   1. run Ca_imaging_daga_analysis_RR.py
+Note: This script might give errors if there is only one track for a neuron due to the following functions:
+      1. correlation_among_neurons
+      2. intensity_histogram

 4. extract and summarize the data
    1. run data_extraction.py